LogtalkDotOrg/logtalk3/paths/NOTES.md

 You might need to edit the `paths.pl` file in order to adapt it to reflect your Logtalk installation, Prolog compiler, and operating-system requirements.
-However, as defined, the provided `paths.pl` file is already compatible with the supported back-end Prolog compilers running on MacOS X, Windows, Linux, Unix, and Unix-like operating-systems.
+However, as defined, the provided `paths.pl` file is already compatible with the supported backend Prolog compilers running on MacOS X, Windows, Linux, Unix, and Unix-like operating-systems.

 Although you could customize this file by adding the paths to your own